 The Endurance Method

-Pick a groove, any groove, and play it for one hour without stopping!
+Pick a groove, any groove, and play it between 10 minutes to one hour without stopping!
 Do that on a regular basis and you’ll become a groove master.

 Make it Feel Good